Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 04.22.10 UTC
+- WIB: Senin, 17 Februari 2025 05.23.29 UTC
-- WITA: Senin, 17 Februari 2025 05.22.10 UTC
+- WITA: Senin, 17 Februari 2025 06.23.29 UTC
-- WIT: Senin, 17 Februari 2025 06.22.10 UTC
+- WIT: Senin, 17 Februari 2025 07.23.29 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success